-About 2000 years ago, where the Matilo Park is now located, there was a Roman border fortress: Castellum Matilo.
-This national monument is not excavated, but to make something of the Roman past visible, the Archaeological Park Matilo has been constructed.
+About 2000 years ago, on the spot where Park Matilo now stands, there was a Roman border fort: Castellum Matilo.
+This national monument will not be excavated.
+The Archaeological Park Matilo was built to still show something of the Roman past.

-In the middle of the park, the high earth walls with watchtowers bring the castellum back to life.
+In the center of the park are high earthen walls with watchtowers.
 The ramparts have the same dimensions and are in the same place as the ramparts of the original fort.
-The iron sheet piling refers to the banks of the Corbulo canal, dug by the Romans, between the Rhine near Leiden and the Meuse near Naaldwijk.
+The iron sheet pile walls refer to the banks of Corbulo's canal, dug by the Romans, between the Rhine near Leiden and the Maas near Naaldwijk.

 Archaeological Park Matilo